Computer Network | AAA (Authentication, Authorization and Accounting)

-But as the remote access will be available by using an IP address therefore it is possible that an unauthorised user can take access using that same IP address therefore for security measures, we have to put authentication.
-Also, the packets exchange between the device should be encrypted so that any other person should not be able to capture that sensitive information.
+But as remote access will be available by using an IP address, therefore, it is possible that an unauthorized user can take access using that same IP address therefore for security measures, we have to put authentication.
+Also, the packets exchanged between the device should be encrypted so that any other person should not be able to capture that sensitive information.
 Therefore, a framework called AAA is used to provide that extra level of security.

 AAA (Authentication, Authorization, Accounting) –

-AAA is a standard based framework used to control who is permitted to use network resources (through authentication), what they are authorised to do (through authorization) and capture the actions performed while accessing the network (through accounting).
+AAA is a standard-based framework used to control who is permitted to use network resources (through authentication), what they are authorized to do (through authorization), and capture the actions performed while accessing the network (through accounting).

 - Authentication –

-Process by which it can be identified that the user, which want to access the network resources, valid or not by asking some credentials such as username and password.
-Common methods are to put authentication on console port, AUX port or vty lines.
+The process by which it can be identified that the user, which wants to access the network resources, valid or not by asking some credentials such as username and password.
+Common methods are to put authentication on console port, AUX port, or vty lines.

-As a network administrator, we can control how a user is authenticated if someone wants to access the network.
-Some of these methods include using the local database of that device (router) or sending authentication request to an external server like ACS server.
-To specify the method to be used for authentication, default or customised authentication method list are used.
+As network administrators, we can control how a user is authenticated if someone wants to access the network.
+Some of these methods include using the local database of that device (router) or sending authentication requests to an external server like the ACS server.
+To specify the method to be used for authentication, a default or customized authentication method list is used.

 - Authorization –

-It provide capabilities to enforce policies on network resources after the user has gain access to the network resources through authentication.
-After the authentication is successful, authorisation can be used to determine that what resources is the user allowed to access and the operations that can be performed.
+It provides capabilities to enforce policies on network resources after the user has gained access to the network resources through authentication.
+After the authentication is successful, authorization can be used to determine what resources is the user allowed to access and the operations that can be performed.

-For example, if a junior network engineer (who should not access all the resources) wants to access the device then the administrator can create a view which will allow particular commands only to be executed by the user (the commands that are allowed in the method list).
-The administrator can use authorization method list to specify how the user is authorised to network resources i.e through local database pr ACS server.
+For example, if a junior network engineer (who should not access all the resources) wants to access the device then the administrator can create a view that will allow particular commands only to be executed by the user (the commands that are allowed in the method list).
+The administrator can use the authorization method list to specify how the user is authorized to network resources i.e through a local database or ACS server.